thiagoesteves/deployex/README.md

 ## Next steps

-- [X] Add admin user/pass to have access to the main page
-- [ ] Add telemetry support for deployex to capture metrics and telemetry via OTP distribution.
+- [ ] Add telemetry support for DeployEx to capture metrics and telemetry via OTP distribution.
 - [ ] Integrate CPU utilization monitoring from the OTP distribution.
 - [ ] Continuous improvement in UI design.